Triumph Group (TGI) Q2 2018 Results - Earnings Call Transcript

 James F. McCabe - Triumph Group, Inc.

 Yeah.
-So, we did cut – we reduced the CapEx for the current run rate and it was necessary to stay inside the range that we want to keep the CapEx where we are now.
-The cash flow has a lot of moving parts, risk and opportunities and it is a little lumpy, but we still – we have a balance of risk and opportunities that may (24:18) keep us in that range for the year.
+So, we educed the CapEx for the current run rate and it was necessary to stay inside the range that we want to keep the CapEx where we are now.
+The cash flow has a lot of moving parts, risk and opportunities, and is a little lumpy, but we still – we have a balance of risk and opportunities that are going to keep us in that range for the year.
 In terms of the proceeds, Mike, from the divestiture, that's not included in our free cash flow.
-So, we don't count that as free cash flow, that did reduce debt, it was about $65 million from Embee in September.
+So, we don't count that as free cash flow.
+That did reduce debt; it was about $65 million from Embee in September.

 Michael Ciarmoli - SunTrust Robinson Humphrey, Inc.

 Got it.
-And then just a follow-up on there, in terms of keeping the CapEx consistent, with some of the wins as you look forward, I mean are you eventually going to have to spend a little bit more to catch up on – are you effectively under-investing now for some of the future program growth or how should we think about CapEx going forward?
+And then just a follow-up on there, in terms of keeping the CapEx consistent, with some of the wins as you look forward, I mean, are you eventually going to have to spend a little bit more to catch up on – are you effectively under-investing now for some of the future program growth or how should we think about CapEx going forward?

 James F. McCabe - Triumph Group, Inc.